 The study indicates that massaging the scalp with oils promoting scalp and hair health can be an effective treatment for hair loss

 Better blood circulation improves the health of the scalp and hair.
-A press release from Massachusetts General Hospital (2001) stated that research shows blood vessels were in fact the culprit for hair loss and hair grows thicker and stronger if there is an increase of blood vessels in the skin.
+A press release from Massachusetts General Hospital (2001) stated that research shows blood vessels were, in fact, the culprit for hair loss and hair grows thicker and stronger if there is an increase of blood vessels in the skin.

 Certain authors have linked scalp massage to the mechanoresponsiveness of human skin and how adaptable it is in harsh conditions.
 There are various biochemical and scaffolding functions in our cells that can be modulated by force.
 (Wong et al., 2011) Scalp massage has been hypothesized to not just have a relaxing effect but also help reduce inflammation.
-Research has shown that scalp massage does result in an increased blood flow and skin softening (Ando et al., 2013) but the benefit of massage in the treatment of hair loss has not been evaluated clearly, although it has been historically proposed as a treatment.
+Research has shown that scalp massage does result in increased blood flow and skin-softening (Ando et al., 2013) but the benefit of massage in the treatment of hair loss has not been evaluated clearly, although it has been historically proposed as a treatment.

 Koyama et al. (2016) evaluated the effect o scalp massage on various hair characteristics such as the number of hair follicles, thickness and growth rate as well as the mechanical effect of scalp massage on the subcutaneous tissue and dermal papilla cells.